singularian/mdencode/docs/mdzip_go.md

-# Project MDencode MDzip Overview
+# Project MDencode MDzip GO Overview

-MDzip is a GO command line utility can compress a file into a MDzip binary byte block file.
+MDzip GO is a command line utility can compress a file into a MDzip binary byte block file.
 MDunzip will decompress the input signature binary block file to an output file.
 MDunzip and MDzip use a Hash Context list to encode and decode a file.
 MDZip uses a Prefix binary file with file and byte signatures with a modular floor.
 It can also use a signature keylist.